xuankimtran/docs-1/pages/katalon-studio/docs/create-test-case.md

 * Open the browser
 * Navigate to a website
-* Click on certain control
+* Click on a specific control
 * Validate if a control exists on the page
 * Close the browser

 1. **Open the browser**: Select the **[Open Browser](/display/KD/%5BWebUI%5D+Open+Browser)** keyword.
-This keyword will open a browser and navigate to the specified URL if provided. (selected keywords will have their description displayed along for reference)
+This keyword opens a browser and navigates to the specified URL if provided.

+    > Selected keywords will have their description displayed along for reference.

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/create-test-case/open-browser-manual.png" alt="open browser" width="100%">